Moesif/moesif-rack/README.md

 # Moesif Middleware for Ruby on Rails and Rack

-Middleware that logs APIs built on Ruby on Rails and Rack.
+Rack Middleware that logs API calls built on Ruby on Rails and Rack.

 [Source Code on GitHub](https://github.com/moesif/moesif-rack)